 It was the next week that I had the ultrasound.
 The tech was silent as she maneuvered the device and took pictures.
 She didn’t even look at us.
 I could already see on the screen that there was nothing there.
 We were ushered into the waiting room, then into an examination room where we waited for over an over for a doctor to confirm what we already knew: there was no baby.

 I’d had what’s called a blighted ovum.
-The fetus implants in the uterus but never becomes an embryo.
+The embryo implants in the uterus but never becomes a fetus.
 By that time, the body is already in pregnancy-mode and continues to produce pregnancy symptoms.
 It’s sometimes called a “missed miscarriage” because women typically don’t have symptoms of miscarriage until long after the baby has passed.
 That’s exactly what happened to me.
 I had no reason to believe there was anything wrong with my pregnancy.
 That is, until the silent ultrasound.
 I was thirteen weeks at that point and fourteen weeks when I finally had to get a D&C.

 Eric and I decided we’d try again after his training in April.
 That would give us time to grieve and give my body time to heal.
 My sister in law asked if I felt ready emotionally.
 I told her I didn’t think I’d ever feel ready emotionally.
 Getting pregnant again doesn’t undo the pain of losing a child.
 I knew I’d be more scared, more cautious, more anxious the second time around.
 But I also knew we were ready to be parents.